 (b) Agency support costs are the costs of facilities, communications, personnel, fiscal, and other statewide and agency-wide services.
 The agency support cost multiplier (ASCM) used shall be the agency indirect rate approved by the agency's federal cognizant agency (which, as of July 1, 1993, was the United States Department of the Interior) for each fiscal year.

-(c) Program support costs are the costs of administrative time spent by site managers and other staff who work directly on sites and a portion of the cost of management, clerical, policy, computer, financial, citizen technical advisor, and other support provided by other program staff to site managers and other staff who work directly on sites.
+(c) Program support costs are the costs of administrative time spent by site managers and other staff who work directly on sites and a portion of the cost of management, clerical, policy, computer, financial, and other support provided by other program staff to site managers and other staff who work directly on sites.
 Other activities of the toxics cleanup program not included in program support costs include, for example, community relations not related to a specific site, policy development, and a portion of the cost of nonsite management, clerical, policy, computer, financial, and other support staff.
 The program support cost multiplier (PSCM) used shall be calculated by dividing actual program support costs by the direct staff costs of all hours charged to site related work.
-This multiplier shall be evaluated at least biennially and any changes published in at least two publications of the Site Register.
+This multiplier shall be evaluated at least biennially and any changes published in at least two publications of the Contaminated Site Register.
 The calculation and source documents used in any revision shall be audited by either the state auditor's office or a private accounting firm.
 Audit results shall be available for public review.
 This multiplier shall not exceed 1.0 (one).

 (3) Request for payment.
 When the department requests payment of remedial action costs it shall provide an itemized statement documenting the costs incurred.